 How Plumbus works

-Plumbus treats sender-constraint as an enforcement concern, not an authentication concern.
-Instead of embedding sender binding into authentication material, it enforces sender binding externally, at the service boundary, treating authentication material as an opaque value.
+Plumbus treats context continuity as an enforcement concern, not an identity concern.
+Instead of embedding sender binding into authentication material, it enforces context continuity externally, at the service boundary, treating authentication material as an opaque value.
 This decouples enforcement from how authentication is issued or represented — and allows it to be layered onto existing systems without modification.

 In practice, Plumbus is placed on the communication path between the platform frontend and backend.
-There is no alternative location where sender continuity can be enforced consistently.
+There is no alternative location where context continuity can be enforced consistently.

-From this position, Plumbus introduces a small set of communication primitives between the frontend and backend.
-These primitives are produced, injected, and processed exclusively by Plumbus.
+From this position, Plumbus introduces two primitives between the frontend and backend: a DPoP proof on every request, and a binding artifact issued at authentication.
+These are produced, injected, and processed exclusively by Plumbus.
 They are transparent to the platform and meaningless outside Plumbus.

 Browser setup